blackchip-org/retro-display/README.md

 # retro-display

 I had this great idea of a game where the user interface was an old-school terminal.
-I came up with this and was ready to code the game, but I had no clue how the end-game would work.
+I wrote this code but I had no clue how the end-game would work.
 Mid-game was a problem too.
 Early-game needed improvment.
 Ideas never materialized.

-Don't let good code go to waste and made some javascript consoles using the old-school displays.
+Don't let good code go to waste.
+I made some javascript consoles using the old-school displays.

 * [Commodore 64](https://blackchip-org.github.io/retro-display/c64/)